15 Best Things to Do in Jervis Bay

 Hole in the Wall rock formation

-The Hole in the Wall is the first attraction on this list of things to do in Jervis Bay that is located in Booderee National Park.
+The Hole in the Wall is the first attraction on this list of things to do in Jervis Bay that’s located within Booderee National Park.

-This intriguing rock formation is essentially a large U-shaped hole in a sandstone rock wall.
-It’s a great spot for photographers, especially at sunrise.
+This fascinating rock formation features a large U-shaped hole carved into a sandstone wall, making it a fantastic spot for photographers, especially at sunrise.

-The walking trail to the beach is approximately 500 metres long, and once at the beach, you have to walk another few hundred metres to get to the rock formation.
+The walking trail to the beach is about 500 metres long, and from there, it’s just a few hundred more metres along the sand to reach the rock formation.

 10. Governor Head Lookout